 If you visit one restaurant in Wallingford, you'd be hard-pressed to find one that fits a group's demands quite as successfully as The Old Post Office.
 With a relaxing ambiance, welcoming staff and a menu that offers everything from brunch to pizza to Sunday roasts, the Post Office is a must visit.
 For those seeking liquid sustenance, you can't go wrong with The Keep, an exceedingly good ale, gin and wine bar.
 Also worth a visit, the Waterfront Café is a terrific little eatery that proves exceptionally popular on a warm day thanks to its riverside placement.

 For a hot beverage and a maybe even a scrumptious cake there are a couple of options in Wallingford.
 The Bean & Brew has delicious crêpes, handmade cakes and made-to-order sandwiches, while Ribizli is a modern café that offers a menu that is gluten-free, dairy-free and vegetarian.
 Also worth a visit (and a short walk from the town) is The Cartshed, with a veggie friendly menu perfect for breakfast, brunch and lunch.
 Finally at Busy Brush they couple baked heaven with paint-your-own pottery and craft workshops suitable for adults and children.
-Finally you can't miss Catherine's Café, resplendent in yellow and with room to relax upstairs.
-Maybe you could even treat yourself to a milkshake!

 For a more substantial meal there are several options in Wallingford.
 Offering gorgeous river side views and hearty pub grub is The Boat House.
 Avanti offers traditional Italian cuisine and a relaxed atmosphere in its intimate setting.
 And then there is Anokhi, which offering Indian and Bangladeshi dishes you can have in the restuarant or takeaway.